 - This is also the series that really demonstrates how much he is one of us.
 During re-recording for Metal Gear Solid: The Twin Snakes, he gave up half his paycheck to get the entire original voice cast back together to reprise their roles.
 He also only one of the few voice actors to actually beat the game, and has apparently written a script for a potential movie.

-- Interestingly, he will not be reprising his role as Snake/Big Boss in Metal Gear Solid V: The Phantom Pain.
+- Interestingly, he did not reprise his role as Snake/Big Boss in Metal Gear Solid V: Ground Zeroes and Metal Gear Solid V: The Phantom Pain.
 Hideo Kojima decided to bring 24's Kiefer Sutherland into the highly-physical role.
 Kojima justified this by stating that he wanted a more emotional performance from the character, and he needed a new actor in order to sound older.
-Needless to say, this caused a great deal of fandom backlash (though some speculate that there's more to this than meets the eye, given Hideo Kojima's status as a trolling creator).
+Needless to say, this caused a great deal of fandom backlash (though some speculated that there's more to this, given Hideo Kojima's status as a trolling creator).
 Because of this change, a DLC Sword for Metal Gear Rising: Revengeance was not released outside of Japan, given that Hayter had since moved onto his own projects and Sutherland would have been too expensive for a joke role.

 - Himself in one of the opening commercials prefacing 4 in all regions.